 Planning a trip to one of the most underrated National Parks in the US?
-Lassen Volcanic National Park is one of my favorite National Parks because there are some epic hikes, diverse scenery, and hardly any crowds!
+Lassen Volcanic National Park in northern California is one of my favorite National Parks because there are some epic hikes, diverse scenery, and hardly any crowds!

 If you’re looking for the perfect Lassen Volcanic National Park itinerary, keep reading!
 This post will cover how to spend 1, 2, or 3 days in Lassen along with where to stay, how to get there, and more.